mcdollars/echem/README.md

 """

-This program analyses the chronoamperometry mesurements taken by Gamry (J. Phys.
+This program analyses the electrochemical chronoamperometry mesurements taken by Gamry potentiostat (J. Phys.
 Chem.
 C 2017, 121, 8, 4760–4764).

 The differential capacitance can be derived from the data as a function of applied bias voltage.